-However the target is unreachable with a conventional overhand cast and those wooden posts next to the spot make it dicey to skip your lure on spinning gear with light line.
-So to get to that spot you are going to have to resort to skipping a power bait with a baitcast reel.
+However, the target is unreachable with a conventional overhand cast, and those wooden posts next to the spot make it dicey to skip your lure on spinning gear with light line.
+So to get to that spot, you will have to resort to skipping a power bait with a baitcast reel.

-If you were good at skipping rocks across the water as a kid, then you can become proficient at skipping with a baitcaster to those tight spots under floating docks, wooden piers, bushes and cypress tree limbs.
+If you were good at skipping rocks across the water as a kid, you could become proficient at skipping with a baitcaster to those tight spots under floating docks, wooden piers, bushes, and cypress tree limbs.
 Bassmaster Elite Series pro Russ Lane compares the motion of skipping a baitcaster to the same underhand movement employed by a submarine pitcher in baseball.

-The Alabama pro and former minor league pitcher uses another baseball analogy to describe the biggest mistake anglers make when trying to skip with a baitcast reel.
+The Alabama pro and former minor league pitcher uses another baseball analogy to describe anglers' biggest mistake when trying to skip with a baitcast reel.
 He notes anglers try to cast too hard when skipping, almost like when a hitter tries to “knock it out of the park” but swings too hard and misses.
-“That tends to force the bait down and it doesn’t go on a flat enough trajectory (to skip),” says Lane.
+“That tends to force the bait down, and it doesn’t go on a flat enough trajectory (to skip),” says Lane.
 “You will have better results if you just have a long sweeping fluid motion.”

-A Buckeye Lures Mop Jig tipped with a bulky Big Bite Baits YoDaddy is Lane’s favorite lure combo for baitcast skipping “The Yo Daddy has real small pincers on it but the body is real bulky and combined with that Buckeye jig and its flat head makes it a real good bait to skip.”
+A Buckeye Lures Mop Jig tipped with a bulky Big Bite Baits YoDaddy is Lane’s favorite lure combo for baitcast skipping.
+“The Yo Daddy has small pincers on it, but the body is really bulky, and combined with that Buckeye jig and its flat head makes it a real good bait to skip.”
 He also likes to skip various Spro Frogs and a buzz bait tipped with a Big Bite Baits Jerk Minnow, a bulky soft plastic bait that acts as a plane to keep the buzzer gliding on the surface.

-Most of the time Lane skips with a baitcaster filled with 50-pound Sunline FX2 Braid.
-“One thing that really helps with the buzz bait is to skip it with braided line,” he says.
-“Braided line skips 10 times easier than fluorocarbon or monofilament.”
+Most of the time, Lane skips with a baitcaster filled with 50-pound Sunline FX2 Braid.
+“One thing that helps with the buzz bait is to skip it with braided line,” he says.
+“Braided line skips ten times easier than fluorocarbon or monofilament.”

 Beginners can learn to skip with a baitcaster on dry land with a five-gallon bucket and a lead weight or old jig tied on their line.
 Lane recommends standing on the bucket and practice skipping the weight or jig across a flat concrete surface.
-“You can tell if you are doing it right,” Lane says, “it will skip a long ways.
-If you are not, it will hit the concrete pretty hard and only bounce a couple of times.”
+“You can tell if you are doing it right,” Lane says, “it will skip a long way.
+If you are not, it will hit the concrete pretty hard and only bounce twice.”

 Lane usually turns off all the brakes on his reels and applies thumb pressure to control the speed of his spool while baitcast skipping.
 He suggests beginners should start with two brakes on their reels until they become proficient at skipping.
 Then they should graduate to one brake and eventually turn off all the brakes to start getting more distance on their skips.